 b.
 Each spring the Association will hold a Spring Conference.

 Section 2: Regional Meetings

-Each Region will normally meet a minimum of than two times during the school year, at times and places to be determined by the Region.
+Each region will normally meet a minimum of two times during the school year, at times and places to be determined by the region.

 Section 3: Board of Directors Meetings